errbotio/errbot/docs/user_guide/setup.rst

 Extra dependencies
 ^^^^^^^^^^^^^^^^^^

-requirements.txt lists only the bare minimum list of dependencies needed to run Err.
+requirements.txt lists only the bare minimum list of dependencies needed to run Errbot.
 Depending on the backend you choose, additional requirements need to be installed.

 For the XMPP based backends you must also install::